ESOUIMods/MasterMerchant/Readme.md

 ## ChangeLog 3.7.76

-- Fix for Guild Roster using purchases rather then sales for the tax column
+- Fix for Guild Roster using purchases rather than sales for the tax column
 - Added additional outlier options
 - Updated Craft Cost recipes
 - Updated Data routines to add new sales, listings, purchases, and canceled or posted items